 To manage a long-distance relationship, you must have effective communication, openness and understanding, and end date for when you will move in together.
 Without the above, you may find yourself stuck in a relationship that isn’t going anywhere, and that doesn’t make you happy.

 This continuous feeling of loneliness and the belief that there is nothing you can do about it may lead to you feeling depressed.
 One way to handle it is to spice up your relationship with online games, gifts and interesting conversations.
 Here is a workbook to help you with that.

 Your visits in a long-distance relationship are quite precious.
 Unless you have the means to see each other as often as I’d like, when you do see each other it’s a special time.

 Usually, long-distance couples spend their time together enjoying each other’s company and having fun.
 I would advise you to take this opportunity to talk about your feelings and to catch up with how your long-distance relationship is going.

 Some topics can be hard to discuss online.
 So when you meet, you get a chance to talk about topics that are deeper, more personal and more meaningful.

 After you spend a few days together, it’s time to get back to your separate lives.
 Depression after your long-distance relationship visit is very similar to the feeling down after some festivities or holidays.

-During your visit, you realise how amazing it is to be together with your romantic partner.
-When you move away, you know exactly what you’re missing out while in a long-distance relationship.
+During your visit, you realise how amazing it is to be together, but when you move away, you know exactly what you’re missing out while in a long-distance relationship.

-One of the effective ways to deal with post-visit depression is to do something fun with people in your proximity.
+One of the effective ways to deal with post-visit depression is to do something fun with people around you.